jhownfs/jwt-oauth--salesforce/README.md

 # jwt-ouath-salesforce
-The python script to call jwt beare token between server and salesforce.
+The simple python script to call jwt beare token between server and salesforce.

 # How to Use :hatching_chick:
 **1**.
 To use this script, install PIP **PyJWT** https://pypi.org/project/PyJWT/ and PIP **cryptography** https://pypi.org/project/cryptography/, These libraries are used to create the correct signature between client and server.